 Snorkeling and Diving

 The waters around Culion are also famous for snorkeling and diving.
-Some sites to include in your itinerary are Lusong Shipwrecks, Lusong Coral Gardens, and Sangat Island.
+Some sites to include in your itinerary are the Crowning Glory Reef, Lusong Shipwrecks, Lusong Coral Gardens, and Sangat Island.

 Note: The last two sets of things to do are closer to Culion than Coron.
 The former doesn’t get as many tourists as the latter; this means you’ll have to rent a private boat, which is expensive for solo travelers or small groups.
 In Coron, you’ll easily find joiner tours, which is a cheaper alternative.